Stan Cummins: Career

-Cummins began his career with Middlesbrough in 1975 as an apprentice professional, and was coached at youth level by George Wardle, and then by former Scotland and Celtic great Bobby Murdoch.
+Cummins began his career with Middlesbrough in 1975 as an apprentice professional.
+He was coached at youth level by George Wardle, and then by former Scotland and Celtic player Bobby Murdoch.
 He was voted Boro's Young Player of the Year in 1976.
-Manager Jack Charlton gave him his debut in the old First Division (now the Premier League) against Ipswich Town at Ayresome Park on 27 November 1976 at the age of only 17, and Cummins went on to become a firm crowd favourite.
-He played for Boro in a friendly match against Scottish club Hearts a few weeks earlier, and scored in a 3–0 win.
-Cummins signed professional forms with the club on his 18th birthday.
-He gained renown as a diminutive, skilful striker/midfielder.
+Manager, Jack Charlton, gave him his debut in the old First Division (now the Premier League) against Ipswich Town at Ayresome Park on 27 November 1976.
+Cummins was only 17 at the time.
+Cummins signed a professional contract with the club on his 18th birthday.
+He gained renown as a striker/midfielder.
 While still only a teenager, Jack Charlton suggested that Cummins would one day be the first player to be sold for one million pounds.
 However, that was not to be the case, for in 1979 Trevor Francis became the first when Nottingham Forest bought him from Birmingham City.
 In 1977, Cummins had the honour of playing with 1966 World Cup Winner Sir Bobby Charlton in John Hickton's Testimonial Match against Sunderland at Ayresome Park.

-In the summer of 1977 he played in the North American Soccer League (NASL) at the age of 18 for the Minnesota Kicks against the likes of Pelé, Franz Beckenbauer, Giorgio Chinaglia, and his idol George Best, winning the Western Division Championship.
+In the summer of 1977, at the age of 18, he played for the Minnesota Kicks in the North American Soccer League (NASL).
+The team won the Western Division Championship during his time there.

 In November of '77, Cummins scored his first league goal in Boro's 1–0 win against Aston Villa at Villa Park.
 By age 19, he established himself in Boro's first team, and played in their F.A.
-Cup run of 1978 that took them to the semi-final draw for the first time in their one-hundred-and-two-year history.
+Cup run of 1978.
+This took them to the semi-final draw for the first time in their one-hundred-and-two year history.
 It was Ipswich Town v.
 West Bromwich Albion, and Arsenal v.
 Middlesbrough or Leyton Orient.
 In the quarter-final, Boro drew 0–0 with Orient at Ayresome Park, then lost the replay 2–1 at Brisbane Road.
-In January of that year, Boro beat Newcastle United 4–2 at St. James' Park, and Cummins scored Boro's fourth goal, prompting match commentator Kenneth Wolstenholme to say another of his famous one-liners.
-Immediately after the goal, Wolstenholme said, "That gives him (Cummins) ten out of ten, and one for neatness".
-Cummins played against Scotland in Willie Maddren's Testimonial Match prior to their departure for the 1978 World Cup in Argentina.
-Former Boro colleague Graeme Souness also played.
+In January of that year, Boro beat Newcastle United 4–2 at St. James' Park, and Cummins scored Boro's fourth goal, prompting match commentator Kenneth Wolstenholme to say, "That gives him (Cummins) ten out of ten, and one for neatness".Cummins played against Scotland in Willie Maddren's Testimonial Match prior to their departure for the 1978 World Cup in Argentina.
 Cummins was voted Boro's Player of the Year, and received his award from Vice Chairman Mike McCullagh.

 In December '78, Middlesbrough beat Chelsea 7–2 at Ayresome Park, and Cummins had three assists.
-In February 1979, he was a member of the England U21 Squad versus Wales U21 along with Bryan Robson, Glenn Hoddle, Kenny Sansom, and Terry Butcher, coached by Dave Sexton and Terry Venables.
-He also used to write a weekly column for Scoop, a soccer magazine, as did Kenny Dalglish, Glenn Hoddle, and Peter Barnes.
+In February 1979, he was a member of the England U21 Squad against Wales U21 along with Bryan Robson, Glenn Hoddle, Kenny Sansom, and Terry Butcher, coached by Dave Sexton and Terry Venables.

+Cummins used to write a weekly column for Scoop, a soccer magazine, as did Kenny Dalglish, Glenn Hoddle, and Peter Barnes.